 Demolition or substantial demolition of a building within a conservation area will usually require permission from the Council.

-Visit our Conservation Area Consent page for guidance on obtaining consent and opportunities for grant aid.
+Visit our page on Living in a Conservation Area for details on obtaining consent and opportunities for grant aid.

 Research on the value of conservation areas